Adaickalavan/quantum/README.md

     ![](docs/_static/phase_estimation.png)

-    Eigenstates and eigenphases correspond to the classical eigenvectors and eigenvalues, respectively.
+    Eigenstates and eigenphases correspond to the classical eigenvectors and eigenvalues, respectively.<br>

+    Here, we build a phase estimation circuit to compute the eigenphase, given a unitary quantum operation and its eigenstate.<br>

-    If we send a superposition of eigenstates as an input to the phase estimation primitive, we’ll obtain a superposition of the associated eigenphases.
-The magnitude for each eigenphase in the output superposition will be precisely the magnitude that its eigenstate had in the input register.
+    A superposition of eigenstates as an input to the phase estimation primitive results in a superposition of the associated eigenphases in the output.
+The magnitude for each eigenphase in the output superposition will be precisely the magnitude that its corresponding eigenstate had in the input register.